-OSOT's Board of Directors meets approximately 6 times per year for a full day meeting (typically on a Saturday).
-Expenses are paid for Directors to attend meetings held our Toronto office at Yonge St./Sheppard Ave.
-During the COVID-19 pandemic, virtual meetings have been the norm but we are hoping to meet inperson soon.
-The 2022-2023 Board Meeting schedule will be developed with input from incoming Directors.
+OSOT's Board of Directors meets approximately 8-10 times per year for 2.5 hour evening virtual meetings (mid-week).
+We anticipate 1-2 in-person meetings through the year with expenses paid for Directors to attend meetings held our Toronto office at Yonge St./Sheppard Ave.
+The 2023-2024 Board Meeting schedule will be developed with input from incoming Directors.

 In addition to Board meetings, each Director will sit on two Board Standing Committees.
 These committees are the mechanisms through which the governance work of the Board is accomplished and ensures that Board meetings can be focused on dealing with strategic issues, decision-making, and proposal reviews.
 Roles and functions of Standing Committees (Executive, Finance, Human Resources, Nominations and Elections, Process Monitoring) are defined in Articles 6 and 7 of the Bylaws.
-Standing Committees typically meet 4-6 times per year by tele/video conference and are generally 1.5 hours in duration.
+Standing Committees typically meet 4-6 times per year virtually and are generally 1-1.5 hours in duration.
 The expectation is that you attend at least 80% of your Board and Committee meetings.
-Preparation for meetings takes approximately 4-9 hours which includes reading prepared materials.
+Preparation for meetings takes approximately 1-2 hours which includes reading prepared materials.